-5. GENERAL AUDIENCE SUMMARY
+2. GENERAL AUDIENCE SUMMARY

 The general audience summary provides an overview of the proposed research for people who are not trained in the sciences.
-This summary may be read by peer review Community Research Partners, ACS staff members, potential donors, and the public.
-Community Research Partners are individuals without formal scientific or medical training who are full voting members of peer review panels.
-The Community Research Partner uses the general summary to evaluate how the proposed work will benefit cancer patients and their families.
+This summary may be read by ACS staff members, potential donors, and the public.

-- ACS staff members use these summaries to identify projects that align with the specific interests of donors and may share them with donors. - Staff may use the summary for communicating to local media about ACS-funded studies.
+ACS staff members use these summaries to identify projects that align with the specific interests of donors and may share them with donors.
+Staff may use the summary for communicating to local media about ACS-funded studies.
 Summaries of all grants funded by the Society are also made available to the public.
 Therefore, do not include proprietary/confidential information.